overture-stack/website/markdown/documentation/ego/installation/installation.md

 # Installation

-Before installing Ego, make sure you have setup the prerequisites listed [here](/documentation/ego/installation/preqreq).
+Before installing Ego, make sure you have completed all the applicable [prerequisites steps](/documentation/ego/installation/preqreq).

 ## Download Ego